 Research Interests: Molecular mechanisms of the hypoxic response.

-Key words: hypoxia, HIF, PHD2, prolyl hydroxylation, gene regulation, human adaptation
+Key words: hypoxia, HIF, PHD2, prolyl hydroxylation, gene regulation, human high altitude adaptation

 Research Details: An important cellular response to hypoxia is the activation of the transcription Hypoxia Inducible Factor (HIF).
-HIF is a master regulator of the hypoxic response and upregulates many genes involved in hypoxic adaptation, including those encoding for enzymes of glycolysis, glucose transporters, erythropoietin, endothelin, and vascular enthothelial growth factor.
+HIF is a master regulator of the hypoxic response and upregulates many genes involved in hypoxic adaptation, including those encoding for enzymes of glycolysis, erythropoietin, endothelin, and vascular endothelial growth factor.
 HIF is regulated by a distinctive mechanism.
-Under normoxic conditions, the alpha subunit of HIF (HIF-α) is site-specifically hydroxylated on proline, which in turn constitutively targets HIF-α for degradation by the ubiquitin-proteasome pathway.
+Under normoxic conditions, the enzyme PHD2 prolyl hydroxylates the alpha subunit of HIF (HIF-α), which in turn constitutively targets HIF-α for degradation by the ubiquitin-proteasome pathway.
 Under hypoxic conditions, this modification is inhibited, thereby allowing HIF-α to escape degradation and activate transcription.
-We are interested in understanding mechanisms by which the HIF prolyl hydroxylase PHD2 is regulated, and in understanding the physiologic relevance of the pathway.
-With regard to the latter, we have an ongoing collaboration with Professor Terence Lappin’s group at Belfast City Hospital and Queen’s University Belfast examining the molecular basis of idiopathic erythrocytosis, and this has identified critical roles for PHD2 and HIF-2α in the control of erythropoietin in humans.
-We are also interested in understanding the molecular basis for Tibetan adaptation to the chronic hypoxia of high altitude.
-We have proposed that Tibetan PHD2 is a loss of function allele due to defective interaction with the HSP90 pathway.
+We are interested in understanding mechanisms by which PHD2 is regulated, and in understanding the physiologic relevance of the pathway.
+We have an ongoing collaboration with Professor Terence Lappin’s group at Belfast City Hospital and Queen’s University Belfast examining the molecular basis of idiopathic erythrocytosis, and this has identified critical roles for PHD2 and HIF-2α in the control of red cell mass in humans.
+We are also interested in understanding how this pathway is genetically altered in human populations that have adapted to the chronic hypoxia of high altitude.
+Tibetans possess PHD2 mutations.
+We have found that this results in differential effects on the interactions of PHD2 with two proteins, p23 and NACA.
+This could account for why Tibetans have augmented hypoxic ventilatory responses but are not predisposed to erythrocytosis.
+Andeans possess a HIF-2α mutation.
+We have found that this impairs heterodimerization with ARNT and results in a partial loss of function.
+These studies have provided insights into how the HIF pathway is altered in humans.
 We employ biochemical, molecular biologic, and mouse model approaches.

 Frank Lee (Principal investigator)